cherrytea-dev/la_searcher_bot/docs/contribution.md

 please turn directly to [project author](https://t.me/MikeMikeT) or [community chat](https://t.me/+56GrL4LQ-og2NGEy).

-LizaAlert is a non-profit organization and you can [support it with equipment](https://lizaalert.org/otryadnye-nuzhdy/).
+LizaAlert is a non-profit organization.
+You can [support it with equipment](https://lizaalert.org/otryadnye-nuzhdy/).

 LA Searcher Bot is also non-profit initiative and funded by its author.